What are the legal requirements for a website? (Updated November 2024)

 Good to know:

-In addition to GDPR compliance, an SSL certificate is also now essential to maintaining your SEO as Google will penalize sites that do not have a correctly configured SSL certificate.
+In addition to GDPR compliance, an SSL certificate is also now essential to maintaining your SEO as Google will penalise sites that do not have a correctly configured SSL certificate.

 2. Make sure you have a secure server environment